Sizasana-Sizzasneaks/sizzasneaks_admin_frontend/src/services/readme.txt

 ----------------------------------------------------------------------------------------------------------
 src\services\authentication.js

-This file contains  the code that sets up firebase for user authentication.
-A user session is handled through firebase tailing when the user logged in and logged out.
+This file contains functions associated with authentication of a user, this may include Login, Sign Up functionality and the retrieval of user tokens,

 ----------------------------------------------------------------------------------------------------------
 src\services\dateManipulationFunctions.js